 The module system is an incredibly powerful way to have literally thousands of software packages available, some of which are incompatible with each other, without causing complete havoc.
-The TACC staff builds the desired package from source code in well-known locations that are NOT on your \$PATH.
+The TACC staff stages packages in well-known locations that are NOT on your \$PATH.
 Then, when a module is loaded, its binaries are added to your \$PATH.

-For example, the following module load command makes the bwa aligner available to you:
+For example, the following module load command makes the singularity container management system available to you:

 '''

+How module load affects $PATH

-first type "bwa" to show that it is not present in your environment:
+first type "singularity" to show that it is not present in your environment:

-bwa
+singularity

 it's not on your $PATH either:

-which bwa
+which singularity

-now add bwa to your environment and try again:
+now add biocontainers to your environment and try again:

-module load bwa
+module load biocontainers

-bwa

-and see how it's now on your $PATH:
+and see how singularity is now on your $PATH:

-which bwa
+which singularity

 you can see the new directory at the front of $PATH

-echo $PATH
+echo SPATH

 to remove it, use "unload"

-module unload bwa
+module unload biocontainers

-bwa
+singularity

 gone from $PATH again...

-which bwa
+which singularity

 '''